4rkal/blog/content/posts/gitea.md

 [Install docker on debian](https://docs.docker.com/engine/install/debian/)

-Also make sure to add your user to the docker group
+Also make sure to add your user to the docker group.
+This will allow you to run docker commands without sudo.

 ```
 usermod -aG docker $USER
 ```